Mud-covered ATV rider at the summit of a steep, rocky incline, showcasing determination and skill in off-road riding.

 • Never stop while climbing hills to avoid getting stuck or losing momentum.

-Tip #2: Choose the Right Line
+Tip #2 for ATV Climbing: Choose the Right Line

-My first ride in a side-by-side was following my husband on his ATV.
-We approached a super rocky hill with lots of loose gravel, and instead of scoping out a line for myself, I followed him verbatim.
-Wrong move!
 During my obstacle negotiation, there were a few instances where I almost lost grip and traction and was on the verge of flipping over.
 Lesson learnt – SxSs are wider and need a different path than an ATV or dirt bike.

 How To Find the Best ATV Line